2022 is just one more stepping stone towards a fully digital workforce.

 The world has already gone digital.
 There’s no stopping it.
 All we can do now is hang on to our hats while business tech advances beyond the point that we can keep up with it.
+Even autonomous vehicles on the road have changed the transportation industry with the use of AI technology.
 As that digital skills gap grows, we need to start improvising.
 Business technologies are a wonderful way to apply knowledge we don’t have and cross our fingers that it works.

 The World Has Gone Digital